The-ARP-Challenge/Challenges/README.md

 # ARP-Weekly-Challenges
-Creating a repository to add collaborators for solving the Alteryx Weekly Challenges in R and Python
+This repository contains all members' solutions to the Alteryx Weekly Challenges in R and Python.
+It is designed to help participants get better at writing R and/or Python code.

+This project was started on 2018-08-28 and the aim is to complete a challenge every week.
+Doing them at your own pace is also fine.
+We hope to go through some of the solutions on Python Mondays.

+The current members are:
+- Me (Philip Mannering)
+- Alex Jones
+- David Sanchez Martin